NATO races to secure violent, porous Afghanistan-Pakistan border

 Spin Boldak is the second busiest crossing after Torkham, which is further up north in the Khyber Pass in Nangarhar province, near Kabul.

-Appearing innocuous and sleepy, U.S. officials warn the terracotta villages along the border harbour insurgents that launch cross-border raids, something the guards know.
+Appearing innocuous and sleepy, U.S. officials warn the terracotta villages along the border harbor insurgents that launch cross-border raids, something the guards know.

 "Al Qaeda and the Taliban flow over it all the time, but it's our job to protect it," said Zabihullah, 32, who only gave his first name.
 He is among the 130 recruits who on Saturday became the first to graduate an extended eight-week NATO border patrol training course.